MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 COMMIT TRAN
 ```

-The last statement generate an error of violating the uniqe key 'unique_email'
+The last statement generates an error of violating the unique key 'unique_email'

 ```
 Violation of UNIQUE KEY 'unique_email'
 ```

-If we checked the customers table we'll see the first statement has been executed despite an error found on the transaction
+If we checked the customer's table we'll see the first statement has been executed despite an error found on the transaction

 | customer_id | first_name | last_name | email | phone |
 | --- | ---- | --- | --- | --- |
 | 14 | yousef | meska | yousefmeska123.com | 1545 |

-Now If we turned XACT_ABORT to ON, the transaction will be rolled back an aborted
+Now If we turned XACT_ABORT to ON, the transaction will be rolled back and aborted

 | customer_id | first_name | last_name | email | phone |
 | --- | ---- | --- | --- | --- |